wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/2.x/amazonsqs-connector-2.x-reference.md

 ## Initialize the connector

-To use the Amazon SQS connector, add the element in your configuration before carrying out any Amazon SQS operations.
-This Amazon SQS configuration authenticates with Amazon SQS by specifying the AWS access key ID and secret access key ID, which are used for every operation.
+To use the Amazon SQS connector, first create the connection with your configuration.
+When calling an Amazon SQS operation, ensure the connection is referenced using the `configKey` attribute.

 ??? note "init"
     The init operation is used to initialize the connection to Amazon SQS.